c-neto/carlosneto.dev/_sources/blog/2025/2025-06-22-kubernetes-logs-simplified.md.txt

 # Kubernetes Logs Simplified: Everything You Need to Know About Pod Logging

-Have you ever wondered how the `$ kubectl logs` command retrieves logs?
-Where are these logs stored, and how can you access both current and past logs?
-Kubernetes logging might seem complex, but understanding it is important for better troubleshooting and monitoring.

-This blog post explains where Kubernetes stores logs, how they are organized, and how Kubernetes handles them.
-It also describes how to send logs to external systems and shares tips to prevent running out of disk space due to logs.
+Have you ever wondered how `$ kubectl logs` retrieves logs, where they are stored, and how to access both current and past logs?
+Kubernetes logging can seem complex, but understanding it is key to troubleshooting and monitoring.
+This blog post outlines how Kubernetes organizes logs, how to send them to external systems, and tips to manage log growth effectively.

 ## How Kubernetes Manages and Stores Logs